 A popular software to teach kids coding, for example, is Scratch, where kids learn programming by dragging-and-dropping blocks of code in a visual and colorful manner.
 Fun to use and even more fun to play the game kids develop, but it fails to deliver a multi-dimensional thinking required to apply computer science principles in other contexts.

 In other words, our kids are not taught the fundamentals.
-Coding learning software such as Scratch, as stated earlier, and others like Turtle Logo (KidoCode also use a Turtle-like similar software) may make programming fun, but they teach software and computer science concepts in a very superficial manner.
+Coding learning software such as Scratch and Turtle Logo may make programming fun, but they teach software and computer science concepts in a very superficial manner.
 The fundamentals are made implicit rather than explicit.
 Without having a strong grasp of the fundamentals, I fear kids can only build apps they have been “guided” by their schools.
 MIT researchers Marvin Minsky and Alan Kay remarked that computer literacy is akin to music literacy.
 Musicians become proficient by listening, improvising and composing, not just playing (or duplicating) other people’s composition.
 Pop computing risks our kids having a poor foundation in coding.
 Pop computing, I feel, is a more of a marketing rather than educational tool and more catered to hyperactive children or those with short attention spans to keep them focused long enough at the computer (or mobile) screens to learn … something, anything.

-Consequently, whatever KidoCode or similar coding schools teach is a case of “a little of this and that” but each topic in a very superficial, inadequate manner.
+Consequently, I fear coding schools teach is a case of “a little of this and that” but each topic in a very superficial, inadequate manner.

-Some coding schools may boast of having several hundreds, even thousands, of enrolled students (KidoCode boasts of more than 2,000 students), but nothing is made known to the public about how many of their enrolled students actually follow through to the end of the course or about the quality of their “graduated” students.
+Furthermore, coding schools may boast of having several hundreds, even thousands, of enrolled students, but nothing is made known to the public about how many of their enrolled students actually follow through to the end of the course or about the quality of their “graduated” students.
 These schools are also neither accredited nor the quality of their teaching or lesson materials independently accessed.

 My son Zachary never has a problem with his attention span, and he would actually want to understand what he is doing rather than just “duplicating” or making small adjustments to the provided coding guide or lesson.
 So, I see the usual, albeit more fun, route of pop computing is not for him.
 I have actually started to teach him coding, starting with Python programming.